fishjam-dev/ts-client-sdk/README.md

   // Check if webrtc is initialized if (!client.webrtc) return console.error("webrtc is not initialized");

-  // To start broadcasting your media you will need source of MediaStream like camera, microphone or screen
+  // To start broadcasting your media, you will need a source of MediaStream like a camera, microphone, or screen
-  // In this example we will use screen sharing startScreenSharing(client.webrtc);
+  // In this example, we will use screen sharing startScreenSharing(client.webrtc);
 });

-// To receive media from other peers you need to listen to onTrackReady event client.on("trackReady", (ctx) => {
+// To receive media from other peers, you need to listen to the onTrackReady event client.on("trackReady", (ctx) => {
   const peerId = ctx.peer.id;